I'm running to serve you in the State House for two more years after my first term and eight years on the Salem City Council.

 I supported House Bill 2005, which makes it easier to track guns in Oregon, helping to protect Oregonians from senseless gun violence.

-I have served two effective and productive terms as a Salem City Councilor.
+I previously served two effective and productive terms as a Salem City Councilor.
 I got things done for the City on the Council.
-Now I hope to get things done for the State in the Legislature.
+Now I am continuing to get things done for the State in the Legislature.

 Much of Salem city governance has a counterpart at the broader state level.
-I hope to take what I have learned, and done, and apply it to benefit all Oregonians and specifically those in District 19.
+I am taking what I have learned, and done, and applying it to benefit all Oregonians and specifically those in District 19.
 There are a multitude of issues facing our District and our State.
-On the Home page of this website you'll see examples of the many issues I successfully dealt with as a Salem City Councilor these past eight years.
-I will continue to address some of these issues as your legislator, as well as other issues of importance to our state.
+On the Home page of this website you'll see examples of the many issues I successfully dealt with as a Salem City Councilor for eight years.
+I am continuing to address these issues as your legislator, as well as other issues of importance to our state.

 Thank you for considering my candidacy.
 I look forward to further discussions on how, working together, we can make Oregon the best it can be for all of its residents.

-I’m asking for your vote for State House so that we can make real progress on the issues that matter - protecting reproductive freedom, finding sustainable solutions to the homelessness crisis, and investing in our public schools.
+I’m asking for your vote for State House so that we can build on real progress on the issues that matter - protecting reproductive freedom, finding sustainable solutions to the homelessness crisis, and investing in our public schools.